Eco Tourism & Conservation Area in Gambia & Senegal

 This beach front budget holiday accommodation is solar powered with en-suite facilities with hot water and are the perfect base for bird watching holidays or fishing trips & charters or for exploring north Gambia and south Senegal.

 Eco Tourism & Hospitality Skills Development In Gambia

-Education, Tourism & Conservation Projects In Gambia
+Education, Eco-Tourism & Conservation In Gambia & Senegal